 This section actually does require the WP Subscribe plugin.
 You don’t have to have this section you understand.
 However if you would like to show a subscription box you will need to install the plugin add in the relevant details.

-There are in fact more sections, there is another about section so you can add something punchy about your website / business.
+There are in fact more sections, there is another about section so you can add something punchy to your website/business.

 The last section allows you to add content from your blog, you can change the background color as we have come to expect with the Writer theme as well as adding some header text to highlight the section.